nasvt-phys117/nasvt-phys117.github.io/about.md

 title: About
 permalink: /about/
 layout: page
-excerpt: This is the excerpt of the page.
+excerpt: This is the about page.
 comments: false
 ---

 I am a MSc graduate of Theoretical Physics focused on Quantum Field Theories and Strings.
-I enjoy reading and learning about Scattering Amplitudes, Quantum Computing and abstract Mathematics.
+I enjoy reading and learning about Scattering Amplitudes, Quantum Computing and Mathematics.
+I also like tinkering with computers and programming.

-I'll try to drop any useful stuff I can find.
+I'll try to post any usefull things I find.

-**Find me on**
+**Contact**

 - [Email](mailto: {{ site.author.email }})
 - [Twitter](https://twitter.com/{{ site.author.twitter }})